Sikbik/fluxd-rust/fluxd_rust/docs/OPERATIONS.md

 The daemon writes a few non-db helper files into `--data-dir`:

+- `.lock` - prevents multiple `fluxd` processes from using the same data dir.
 - `rpc.cookie` - JSON-RPC auth cookie when not using `--rpc-user`/`--rpc-pass`.
 - `peers.dat` - cached peer addresses learned from the network (used to reduce DNS seed reliance).
 - `banlist.dat` - cached peer bans (temporary).